 There are two types of orders of protection.
-The first is a non-stay away, or a refrain order of protection.
+The first is a non-stay away or a restraining order of protection.
 This is a court order that the perpetrator will not allow alarm, annoy, harass, assault or violate the alleged victim in any way.
 However, the parties can still live together.
 The second order protection is a stay-away order of protection.
-In New York a stay away order of protection can require the abuser to:
+In New York, a stay-away order of protection can require the abuser to:

 - Stay away from you and your children